G2P-Connect/specs/docs/Home.md

 # G2P Connect - Protocol Standards

-G2P Connect Integration Specifications open source effort to standardise the key integrations across functional categories defined in G2P Connect Technology Architecture Blueprint.
+G2P Connect API Specifications is an open source effort to standardise the key integrations across functional categories defined in G2P Connect Technology Architecture Blueprint.

-G2P Connect Integration Specification assumes interaction between DPG projects, Proprietary/Existing systems may vary due to underlying landscape across countries.
+G2P Connect Integration Specification assumes interactions between vaious DPI soultion providers (i.e DPGs, Proprietary/Existing systems) may vary due to country specific policies and availability of digital/banking/last mile connectivity infrastructure.
 For e.g., <br>

 > a.
 Few countries may have centralised payment switch operated by central bank while others may operate directly with financial institutions. <br>
 > b.
-Countries may decide to manage ID to Financial Address mapping either at Payment Switch layer or Financial Institution(s) or Beneficiary Management Platforms or an independent entity, etc.,
+Countries may decide to manage ID to Financial Address mapping either at Payment Switch layer or Financial Institution(s) or Beneficiary Management Platforms or an independent entity, etc., <br>
+> c.
+Countries may not a foundational de-duplicated digital id

-For these reasons G2P Connect is **flexible** to enable DPG projects, Proprietary/Existing systems to **orchestrate** the flows based on various use case scenarios that are specific to country's operating requirements.
+For these reasons G2P Connect is **flexible** to enable DPI solution providers (i.e DPGs, Proprietary/Existing systems) to **orchestrate** the flows based on various use case scenarios that are specific to country's operating requirements.

 ## Message Structure
 All communications using G2P Connect specifications have following structure: